Bylaws/Policy and Procedures Committee

 - To assist with developing, implementing, and evaluating comprehensive integrated approaches to nutrition education and obesity prevention within SNAP-Ed.

 - To assist with implementing unique and innovative approaches to developing state/local partnerships and collaborations within SNAP-Ed, including public and private agencies, government agencies, non-governmental agencies, for-profit and not-for-profit organizations.

 - To share information broadly with the SNAP and SNAP-Ed communities.

-- To provide a forum for SNAP-Ed administrators to identify and share best practices of nutrition education and obesity prevention for low-income audiences.
+- To provide a forum for SNAP-Ed administrators to identify and share best practices of nutrition education and obesity prevention for persons eligible for SNAP.